GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 1. To confirm project deletion, enter the project ID.

 1. Click **Shut down** below the project ID you entered.
-The project will be shut down and will be deleted in thirty days.
+The project will be shut down and will be deleted in 30 days.